Latest compiled and minified CSS

 The Paris Biological Physics Community Day (PBPCD 2023), this year at its 11th edition, is a conference organized by young researchers in the Paris area with the aim to bring together researchers in biological physics and create an opportunity for sharing knowledge.

 It's going to be a day of conviviality, we envision to have a dynamic and informal atmosphere.
 In the program the talks of the invited speakers are interleaved with short presentations by young investigators.
-If you would like to attend, please register here before the 1st of November.

 No fees: lunch, coffee breaks and closing apéro included!
 Just come at the Salle Jaurès, ENS.